Nematicity and fractional magnetization plateaus induced by spin-lattice coupling in the classical kagome-lattice Heisenberg antiferromagnet: Zero-field case

 In analogy to the Berezinskii-Kosterlitz-Thouless (BKT) transition, the topological transition at which $\mathbb{Z}_2$ vortex pairs are bound has been arguably discussed \cite{1984_Kaw, 2010_Kaw, 2010_Oku, 2020_Bon}.
 Numerical studies showed that several nematic models exhibited universal scaling functions \cite{2020_Bon}.
 However, renormalization group analyses pointed out that the fixed point dictated by the $\mathbb{Z}_2$ vortex binding might be out of the physical parameter space, resulting in a sharp crossover \cite{1996_Has, 1998_Cat}.
 Whether it is a phase transition or a crossover, the spin correlation length $\xi$ becomes enormous at the transition and much longer than the numerically accessible system sizes, $\xi \sim 10^9$ for an $\mathbb{R}P^{2}$ model \cite{1996_Has}.
 This is consistent with the seemingly converging behavior of $\rho_s$ shown in Fig.~\ref{Fig2}(f) even though $\rho_s \to 0$ eventually in $L \to \infty$ at $T/J>0$.
 As in the standard BKT transition, we estimate the transition or the crossover temperature $T_{\rm v}$ assuming the scaling $T_{\rm v}(L) - T_{\rm v}(\infty) \propto \frac{1}{(\ln L)^2}$, where $T_{\rm v}(L)$ satisfies the Nelson-Kosterlitz formula $\rho_s(L,T_{\rm v}(L))=\frac{2}{\pi v^2}T_{\rm v}(L)$ \cite{1977_Nel} for each $L$ with $v=1/2$ being the vorticity of the $\mathbb{Z}_2$ vortex.
 This scaling should be valid for $1 \ll L \ll \xi$, and the extrapolation yields $T_{\rm v}/J=0.03294(8)$, as shown in the inset of Fig.~\ref{Fig2}(f).
+Note that as in the case for $b=0.1$, a shoulder in the specific heat [Fig.~\ref{Fig2}(e)] is barely seen at the temperature at which the correlation length reaches the system length and expected to disappear in the thermodynamic limit.